-- · changes in consumer discretionary spending; - the location of the outlet center; - the location of the Company's store within the outlet center; - the other tenants in the outlet center; - the occupancy rate of the outlet center; - the success of the outlet center and tenant advertising to attract customers; - changes in competition in areas surrounding the outlet center; and - increased competition from shopping over the internet and other alternatives such as mail-order. - desirability of the Company's brands and products.
+- changes in consumer discretionary spending; - the location of the outlet center; - the location of the Company's store within the outlet center; - the other tenants in the outlet center; - the occupancy rate of the outlet center; - the success of the outlet center and tenant advertising to attract customers;

+- changes in competition in areas surrounding the outlet center; - increased competition from shopping over the internet and other alternatives such as mail-order; and - desirability of the Company's brands and products.

 Additionally, since most of the Company's retail outlets are located near vacation destinations, factors that affect travel could decrease outlet center traffic.
-Such factors include the price and supply of fuel, travel concerns and restrictions, international instability, terrorism and inclement weather.
-A reduction in foot traffic in relevant shopping centers could have a material adverse effect on retail sales and the profitability of the Company Stores segment.
+Such factors include the price and supply of fuel, travel concerns and restrictions (including those due to disease outbreaks), international instability, terrorism and inclement weather.
+For example, the outbreak of a novel strain of coronavirus (COVID-19) in Wuhan, China in December 2019, has since spread to other regions of the world and led to travel restrictions and a reduction in voluntary travel.
+As a result, in mid-March 2020, the Company temporarily closed all of its retail outlets, which remain closed at the time of filing, due to health concerns associated with COVID-19.
+Such closure is adversely affecting our results of operations by eliminating revenues associated with the retail stores.
+The continued closure of the Company's retail stores or even a reduction in foot traffic in relevant shopping centers after the stores reopen could have a material adverse effect on retail sales and the profitability of the Company Stores segment.